meteor/meteor/content/data-loading.md

 <h3 id="pagination">Paginating subscriptions</h3>

 A very common pattern of data access is pagination.
-This refers to the practice of fetching an ordered list of data one "page" at a time --- typically some number of items, say twenty.
+This refers to the practice of fetching an ordered list of data one "page" at a time -- typically some number of items, say twenty.

-There are two styles of pagination that are commonly used, a "page-by-page" style---where you show only one page of results at a time, starting at some offset (which the user can control), and "infinite-scroll" style, where you show an increasing number of pages of items, as the user moves through the list (this is the typical "feed" style user interface).
+There are two styles of pagination that are commonly used, a "page-by-page" style -- where you show only one page of results at a time, starting at some offset (which the user can control), and "infinite-scroll" style, where you show an increasing number of pages of items, as the user moves through the list (this is the typical "feed" style user interface).

 Let's consider a publication/subscription technique for the second (the first technique is a little tricker to handle, due to it being difficult to calculate the offset on the client.
 If you need to do so, you can follow many of the same techniques that we use here and use the [`percolate:find-from-publication`](https://atmospherejs.com/percolate/find-from-publication) package to keep track of which records have come from your publication).